Skip to main content

 How AVI Supports ESL Students Through Training

-AVI Career Training isn’t just tolerant of linguistic diversity — we actively support it.
+AVI Career Training (NO FINANCIAL AID FOR THIS PROGRAM) isn’t just tolerant of linguistic diversity — we actively support it.
 Northern Virginia’s community is our community, and our student body reflects the full range of cultures, languages, and backgrounds that make this region exceptional.

 Here’s what ESL support looks like in practice at AVI: